Whenever I think about personal development, I think of a never-ending process.

 This post may contain affiliate links.
 Please read my disclosure for more information.

-Before you continue reading, grab your own copy of the free personal development plan template that I've made available on this site.
+First and foremost, before you continue reading, I invite you to grab a copy of the free personal development plan template that I've made available on this site.

 No seriously, take a second to grab one.